canzarlab/fortuna/README.md

 ```
 223832|223833|223836|   2274
 ```
 The above example implies that a signature comprised of subexons 223832, 223833, and 223836 has a count of 2274.
-The IDs of the subexons are taken from the input GTF file sample.rg.gtf.
+The IDs of the subexons are taken from the input GTF file sample.rg.gtf (NodeId field).
+Note that the GTF file has been pre-processed using ``` bin/processGTF.sh ``` script.

 File alt.tsv contains novel splicing information.
 To obtain the information regarding the previously mentioned novel exon skipping, use the following command.
 ```